jcolag/entropy-arbitrage/2019-12-24-christmas.md

 * * *

 **Credits**:  [Christmas lights tied on a rope](https://www.1millionfreepictures.com/2013/12/2-christmas-lights-free-pictures-2515.html) by [an Unknown former Google+ user](https://plus.google.com/116074968591568480442), dedicated to the public domain on [1 Million Free Pictures](https://www.1millionfreepictures.com/).
-The early image of Santa Claus is *A Christmas Furlough*, by Thomas Nast, from an 1863 issue of **Harper's Weekly**.  [**Santa Claus Conquers the Martians**](https://en.wikipedia.org/wiki/Santa_Claus_Conquers_the_Martians), which has fallen into the public domain, is available from [the Internet Archive](https://archive.org/details/SantaClausConquersTheMartians1964_201705).
+The early image of Santa Claus is *A Christmas Furlough*, by Thomas Nast, from an 1863 issue of **Harper's Weekly**.  {% wiki Santa_Claus_Conquers_the_Martians|**Santa Claus Conquers the Martians**|en %}, which has fallen into the public domain, is available from [the Internet Archive](https://archive.org/details/SantaClausConquersTheMartians1964_201705).